cozarkd/hugotest/content/docs/buttons.md

 +++
-date = "2017-04-10T16:41:16+01:00"
-weight = 70
-description = "Full variety of pressible, clickable and pushable buttons" title = "Buttons" draft = false bref =  "Buttons in Kube are minimalistic, designed for instant and convenient customization, and are ready to be pushed, pressed, clicked and manipulated in whichever ways.
-A lot of interactive components use buttons, and you should too!" toc = true
+bref = "Buttons in Kube are minimalistic, designed for instant and convenient customization, and are ready to be pushed, pressed, clicked and manipulated in whichever ways.
+A lot of interactive components use buttons, and you should too!" date = "2017-04-10T16:41:16+01:00" description = "Full variety of pressible, clickable and pushable buttons" title = "Buttons" toc = true weight = 70

 +++
 <h3 class="section-head" id="h-primary"><a href="#h-primary">Primary</a></h3>
 <div class="example">
   <button class="button">Button</button> <a class="button" href="#">Button</a>